 1.4.
 Contact person function The area of technical responsibility of the contact, such as "methodology", "database management" or "dissemination".

 1.5.
 Contact mail address The postal address of the contact points for the data or metadata.

 1.6.
 Contact email address E-mail address of the contact points for the data or metadata.

 1.7.
 Contact phone number The telephone number of the contact points for the data or metadata.

 2.1.
 Metadata last certified Date of the latest certification provided by the domain manager to confirm that the metadata posted are still up-to-date, even if the content has not been amended.

 2.2.
 Metadata last update Date of last update of the content of the metadata.

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Monthly data: turnover volume index of retail trade enterprises by economic activity compared to the previous period and the corresponding period of the previous year
+Monthly data: turnover volume index with 2015 as reference base year by economic activity, turnover volume index change by economic activity compared to the previous period and the corresponding period of the previous year